-The feet take a lot of wear and tear, which can lead to some of the skin between the toes peeling occasionally.
+Typical wear and tear can lead to the skin between the toes peeling occasionally.
 However, skin peeling between the toes can sometimes be a sign of an infection or skin condition.

 The skin between the toes can peel for a variety of reasons, including allergic reactions, bacterial and fungal infections, or nerve damage.

 Continue reading to find out potential causes of skin peeling between the toes and how to treat it.

 Conditions that can cause skin peeling between the toes include:

 One of the most common causes of skin peeling between the toes is known as shoe contact dermatitis.

 Most people spend a lot of time wearing shoes, which contain a variety of materials, including adhesives, rubber, and dyes.

 Sometimes, the materials in a shoe can irritate the feet, causing an allergic reaction.
 If irritated, the skin may become flaky and peel.

 Allergens responsible for causing shoe contact dermatitis can vary depending on the style of the shoe and how it is manufactured.
 For example, one